 We can see you by online appointment.
 It is possible to have appointments with us for Nutrition, Restore Yoga and Acupressure, all online, just get in touch.

-We have also written two books to help you, both of which should be available on Amazon by summer 2020.
+We have also written two books to help you, the first one is available now on Amazon.

-Our second book Taking Control of Fibromyalgia by Caroline Williams, explains some essential science so that you can really understand what is happening in the body to create the Fibromyalgia state.
+Taking Control of Fibromyalgia by Caroline Williams, explains the essential science so that you can really understand what is happening in the body to create the Fibromyalgia state.
+Based on pain research, neuroscience, and bio-chemistry, this book presents the useful and practical parts of this knowledge for you.